Colin Seis, 'Winona', Central Tablelands

-Sowing a crop using the pasture cropping method also stimulates a diverse variety of perennial grass seedlings, which had sat dormant in the soil, to grow in high numbers.
-This then produces more stock feed after the crop is harvested and totally eliminates the need to re-sow pastures.
+Sowing a crop using the pasture cropping method also stimulates a diverse variety of perennial grass seedlings, which sit dormant in the soil, to grow in high numbers.
+This then produces more stock feed after the crop is harvested and eliminates the need to re-sow pastures.

 The grain crop growing in the pasture.“Economically, this technique provides good potential for profit as input costs are substantially less than conventional cropping methods.
 The added benefit in a mixed farm situation is that up to six months extra grazing is achieved with pasture cropping as no grazing time is lost due to traditional ground preparation and weed control requirements.”